opencadc/storage-inventory/raven/README.md

 settings.
 All services will be consulted but a single positive result is sufficient to grant permission for an action.

-The following optional keys configure raven to prioritize sites returned in transfer negotiaiton, with higher priority sites first in the list of transfer URL's.
+The following optional keys configure raven to prioritize sites returned in transfer negotiation, with higher priority sites first in the list of transfer URL's.
 Multiple values of `namespace` may be specified for a single `resourceID`.
 The `namespace` value(s) must end with a colon (:) or slash (/) so one namespace cannot accidentally match (be a prefix of) another namepsace.